liana-vr/twilio-flex-spoke-directory-plugin/README.md

 To verify the functions deployment, login to your project in the Twilio console, and go to the Develop --> Functions --> Services page.
 Click on the `twilio-flex-spoke-directory-plugin` service, then click on `Environment Variables` near the bottom of the page.
 Make sure that `SPOKE_CLIENT_ID`, `SPOKE_CLIENT_SECRET`, `SPOKE_AUTH_SERVICE_URL`, `SPOKE_API_URL` are correctly set.

 To verify Flex plugin deployment, go to https://flex.twilio.com/admin/plugins.
-You should see `twilio-flex-spoke-directory-plugin` in the list with status set to "Released".
+You should see `twilio-flex-spoke-directory-plugin` in the list with status set to "Enabled".

 ### 8. Keeping up to date with the new versions of this plugin